Nigella Sativa is an herb that is used in many different cultures, with the most popular being its use in Indian cuisine.

-It can also be used as an antidepressant and anti-anxiety agent that helps you focus, concentrate on tasks at hand, and improves memory recall!
+It can also be used as an antidepressant and anti-anxiety agent that helps you focus, concentrate on tasks at hand, and improve memory recall!

 Nigella Sativa dosage should range between 100-200mg per day for cognitive purposes.
 Take breaks from using this product every few weeks or so.

 If you start to experience dry mouth, headache, nausea, and increased blood pressure from taking Nigella Sativa as a nootropic supplement, stop using it immediately!

 Nigella Sativa for cognitive abilities has been shown to work safely in the short term but should not be used regularly over an extended period of time.

 Nigella Sativa can be purchased from a variety of online supplement retailers including iHerb and NootropicsDepot.

 Lastly, Nigella Sativa has cumulative benefits so if you plan on taking it for several weeks or months at a time, you'll experience the best cognitive benefits.